-- Addresses a known or suspected quality gap and/or disparity in quality (e.g., addresses a socioeconomic disparity, a racial/ethnic disparity, a disparity for Children with Special Health Care Needs (CSHCN), a disparity for limited English proficient (LEP) populations). - Potential for quality improvement (i.e., there are effective approaches to reducing the quality gap or disparity in quality). - Prevalence of condition among children under age 21 and/or among pregnant women - Severity of condition and burden of condition on children, family, and society (unrelated to cost) - Fiscal burden of measure focus (e.g., clinical condition) on patients, families, public and private payers, or society more generally, currently and over the life span of the child. - Association of measure topic with children's future health for example, a measure addressing childhood obesity may have implications for the subsequent development of cardiovascular diseases. - The extent to which the measure is applicable to changes across developmental stages (e.g., infancy, early childhood, middle childhood, adolescence, young adulthood).
+Addresses a known or suspected quality gap and/or disparity in quality (e.g., addresses a socioeconomic disparity, a racial/ethnic disparity, a disparity for Children with Special Health Care Needs (CSHCN), a disparity for limited English proficient (LEP) populations).

+- Potential for quality improvement (i.e., there are effective approaches to reducing the quality gap or disparity in quality). - Prevalence of condition among children under age 21 and/or among pregnant women - Severity of condition and burden of condition on children, family, and society (unrelated to cost) - Fiscal burden of measure focus (e.g., clinical condition) on patients, families, public and private payers, or society more generally, currently and over the life span of the child. - Association of measure topic with children's future health for example, a measure addressing childhood obesity may have implications for the subsequent development of cardiovascular diseases. - The extent to which the measure is applicable to changes across developmental stages (e.g., infancy, early childhood, middle childhood, adolescence, young adulthood).
-Inpatient perinatal care was assigned to CAPQuaM as a PQMP priority by the Agency for

-Healthcare Research and Quality with the active consultation of the Centers for Medicare & Medicaid Services.
+Inpatient perinatal care was assigned to CAPQuaM as a PQMP priority by the Agency for Healthcare Research and Quality with the active consultation of the Centers for Medicare & Medicaid Services.
+After initial assignment, conversations between CAPQuaM, AHRQ, and CMS resulted in a decision for CAPQuaM to undertake the development of measures related to the temperature of low birthweight neonates.
 We developed this measure in close consultation with our Consortium partners at the New York State Department of Health, including the Office of Health Insurance Programs / New York State Medicaid.

 This measure addresses a key gap in inpatient perinatal care.
-Evidence that thermal management (such as hot water bottles and incubators) improves survival of newborn and premature infants exists from as early as the late 19th century (2-8).
-Modern studies have confirmed and extended these findings, including potential methods to maintain temperature for infants in the Delivery Room (9-11).
-Laptook et al confirmed the association of temperature loss with poor outcomes in 5277 infants, 401-1499 grams, born at any of 15 academic medical centers participating in the National Institute of Child Health and Development (NICHD) Neonatal

-Research Network (12).
-A formal item selection process looking at potential measures for infants under 1500 grams identified neonatal temperature as an independent contributor to a composite quality of care measure(13).
+Evidence that thermal management (such as hot water bottles and incubators) improves survival of newborn and premature infants exists from as early as the late 19th century (1-7).
+Modern studies have confirmed and extended these findings, including potential methods to maintain temperature for infants in the Delivery Room(8-10).
+Laptook et al confirmed the association of temperature loss with poor outcomes in 5277 infants, 401-1499 grams, born at any of 15 academic medical centers participating in the National Institute of Child Health and Development (NICHD) Neonatal Research Network(11).
+A formal item selection process looking at potential measures for infants under 1500 grams identified neonatal temperature as an independent contributor to a composite quality of care measure(12).